-When it comes to restaurants, there’s plenty to choose from at Disney’s Swan and Dolphin.
-From multiple signature locations to table service and even quick options, the resort has you covered.
+When it comes to restaurants, there are plenty to choose from at Disney’s Swan and Dolphin.
+The resort has a little of everything from multiple signature dining locations to table service and quick-service options.

 Disney World Swan and Dolphin Restaurants

 Below there’s a list of each restaurant at the Swan and Dolphin for reference.
 We’ll look at each one in more detail as we continue.